 The Designated Children’s Safeguarding Officer (DCSO) plays a fundamental role in the creation of a child-centred ethos that promotes the positive aspects of football.

 To do this, the DCSO requires certain knowledge and skills - some of which are a pre-requisite for the role, and others that can be obtained through training and experience.
-The DCSO should be the first point of contact for anyone who feels the need to raise concerns about poor practice and/or abuse.
+The DCSO should be the first point of contact for anyone who feels the need to raise concerns about poor practice and/or abuse at club level.

 Roles and responsibilities of Designated Children’s Safeguarding Officer